-Congratulations Sadler Kirk on successfully defending his MA project “Anxiety, Lexicon, and Morphosyntax in Instructed Second Language Spanish”.
+Congratulations to Sadler Kirk on publication of his MA project, “Anxiety, Lexicon and Morphosyntax in Instructed L2 Spanish” in Foreign Language Annals!

 We are super-proud of your defense of your thesis, Multiple Measures of Numerical Cognition and Quantifier Interpretation!
 Great job!

 Great job defending your thesis Child Spanish Lexicon and Morphosyntax a Predictors of Inhibition, Nina!
 We are so proud of you!